Verizon: causing agony to their customers.

 I have written in a previous blog about a problem I had with Verizon.
 Now I just had another.
-It drove me to shout an obscenity at their phone person, which is something I almost never do.
-That is how angry that she made me.
+It drove me to shout an obscenity at their phone representative, which is something I almost never do.
+That is how angry she made me.

 Three months ago I ordered six land lines for my home business.
 I got a price I was very pleased with.
 They then asked if they could record my approval of the order, and I agreed. $296 was the estimated monthly charge with no installation fee.
 They sent me a nice easy-to-understand email confirming the price.
 So far, so good.

 I get the first month’s bill: $550.
 I call to protest and was told a supervisor would get back to me.
 No one calls.
 Meanwhile the second month’s bill arrives: same $550.
 I know from experience with the Public Utilities Commission that in the event of a dispute, send in what you feel you owe, with an explanation and evidence.
 I did.
 I sent the $594 which I knew I owed, and sent it by certified mail (I always recommend certified mail in instances like these).
 Verizon cashed the check, but no reply.
 Boom: ten days later the phones are shut off for non-payment.

 Here’s where it gets nasty.
 The first person I get on the phone seemed immediately aggressive and, frankly, stupid.
 When I said I followed the directive of the PUC, she stopped me and told me I had to pay the balance until the PUC report was issued.
 I advised the poor soul there was no report to be issued, and that I only followed general recommended policy and filed no complaint that would generate a report.
 She then announced to me that she was not doing anything for me, despite my offer to send her by fax or email the price quote confirmation I had received two months earlier.
 She got nastier, I lost my cool, cursed her, and she hung up.